SaltaIT/eyp-apt/README.md

 include ::apt
 ```

-Including **::apt** defines a resource to perform an apt-get update only if needed
+Including **::apt** creates a resource to perform an apt-get update only if needed

 ## Usage